scsm-ua/kirtan-guide-en/songs/jaya-jaya-girirajer-arotiko-shobha.md

     śrī-govinda-kuṇḍa līlāsthalī nāhi sīmā divāniśi-bhakta-vṛnda kore parikramā

-With Śrī Govinda Kuṇḍa, these holy places of di- vine Pastimes are without limit.
-Day and night the devo- tees are performing circumambulation in worship.
+With Śrī Govinda Kuṇḍa, these holy places of divine Pastimes are without limit.
+Day and night the devotees are performing circumambulation in worship.

 #### 6